 Emergency Care - Adult & Pedi

-The emergency care rotation includes four-weeks of general emergency care training at Providence Health Center and two weeks of dedicated pediatric ED care at Hillcrest.
+The emergency care rotation includes four-weeks of general emergency care training at Providence Health Center and four weeks of dedicated pediatric ED care at Hillcrest.
 The goal of the emergency care rotation is to help prepare the resident to care for patients of all ages with acute episodic illness, acute traumatic injuries, and the emergent presentation of serious and life threatening illness and injury.
 This rotation facilitates the development of procedural skills germane to the practice of full spectrum family medicine including (but not limited to) laceration repair, lumbar puncture, acute fracture management, intubation and central line placement.